 Introduction to Curation (Online)

-The course will give basic understanding of the discourse and terms regarding curating contemporary art.
-It will look at the role of the independent curator and how it came to be what it is today, through examples of seminal exhibitions and reading of exhibition critiques and theoretical texts...
+The course provides a basic understanding of the discourse and terminology surrounding the curation of contemporary art.
+You will study the role of the independent curator and how it came to be what it is today, through examples of seminal exhibitions and reading of exhibition critiques and theoretical texts...

 Taught by: Ma'ayan Shelef.